 Whether you’re after the top ten things to do in Madrid or looking for an immersive experience of Spanish life, our list of the top things to do in Madrid will make sure that your trip is unforgettable!

 You may be a foodie who wants to tour the markets, dine at the best eateries or learn to cook like the Spanish experts.
 Perhaps you’re an art lover, seeking one great artwork after another.
 Or maybe you’re a doting parent looking to entertain your little ones.
+Or a backpacker looking for cheap activities to pass the time in.
 Whoever you are and whatever you’re looking for in Madrid, Madrid will deliver.

 There are so many amazing things to see in Madrid, Spain that it’s actually impossible to get bored in the city.
 However long you may be staying, Madrid will have something exciting for you!